 Phase 2: initial pre-design concepts and Facilities Master Plan

-On July 12, 2018, the search for a qualified architectural firm to carry out Phase 2 of the project was launched (see the Library Facilities Master Plan, Phase 2 Request for Proposal).
-Proposals are due August 6, and the selected firm will be announced by August 15.
+In July 2018, the search for a qualified architectural firm to carry out Phase 2 of the project was launched (see the Library Facilities Master Plan, Phase 2 Request for Proposal).
+Proposals were reviewed by the Facilities Oversight Task Force, and the architectural firm Hacker was selected.

-In Phase 2, the selected architectural firm will expand on the completed Phase 1 work.
-The firm will assess the four library branch buildings, outline specifications, estimate costs, evaluate possible Grants Pass building sites, and develop initial concept drawings.
-Integrating library program specification information from Phase 1, the district’s Facilities Master Plan will then be completed.
+In Phase 2, Hacker is expanding on the completed Phase 1 work.
+The firm is assessing the four library branch buildings, outlining specifications, estimating costs, evaluating possible Grants Pass building sites, and developing initial concept drawings.

-The end of Phase 2 will result in a completed Facilities Master Plan, which will combine library program specifications from Phase 1 with the building specifications, initial concept drawings, and cost estimates from Phase 2.
-The Facilities Master Plan will outline the rationale and roadmap for future library building construction and renovation projects.
+The end of Phase 2 will result in a completed Facilities Master Plan, which will integrate library program specifications from Phase 1 with the building specifications, initial concept drawings, and cost estimates from Phase 2.
+The Facilities Master Plan, expected by the end of 2018, will outline the rationale and roadmap for future library building construction and renovation projects.

 launching the capital campaign

 Based on the Facilities Master Plan, the district and foundation will develop a facilities fundraising feasibility study to determine the extent to which the recommendations of the Facilities Master Plan can be funded and carried out.
 The organizations will then prioritize and schedule the improvements and launch a community capital campaign to raise funds for building construction and renovation.